 - a lack of proper ADA access options

 - people waiting in the rain and cold outside to bring home food

 Because of our limited cold storage space, some perishable donations—often the healthiest choices for families—are turned away weekly.

 Our location severely compromises our ability to provide people with a healthy, safe and dignified shopping experience.

-Fight Hunger, Build Hope is University District Food Bank’s three-year, $3 million capital campaign designed to greatly expand our distribution and storage capacity and enhance our ability to provide nutritious meals to families in need.
+Fight Hunger, Build Hope is University District Food Bank’s five-year, $3.6 million capital campaign designed to greatly expand our distribution and storage capacity and enhance our ability to provide nutritious meals to families in need.
 This new facility will offer superior access to vital community resources and training that will help our customers lift themselves out of poverty.

 2. Increase capacity to accept and distribute more fresh food donations.
 Perishable donations are often the most nutritious items—ones that allow customers to choose beyond canned goods with typically high sodium content.
 The new facility will offer expanded cold storage and preparation space which will allow us to accept more perishable and non-perishable donations.

 3. Offer our neighbors greater access to resources that promote self-sufficiency in a dignified space.
 Asking for help is not always easy.
 That’s why it is so important our new location provides customers with a safe space to receive assistance and support from us or our partners, including LIHI, YouthCare, WithinReach and Solid Ground.
 Future plans also include a roof top garden, as well as cooking and nutrition classes.

 Our new food bank facility will allow us to: